elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/integrations/ldap-integration.md

 Lightweight Directory Access Protocol is a centralised access controll system used by many small medium scale organisations.

-By settings up LDAP service, you able to login to ERPNext account by using LDAP credentials.
+By settings up LDAP service, you able to login to Revalue ERP account by using LDAP credentials.

 To setup LDAP,
 `Explore > Integrations > LDAP Settings`